An easy to make veggie stir fry, South Indian side dish…

 - Sprinkle some salt over the beans, combine well.

-- Add a few tablespoons of water and cook covered till beans turn tender.
+- Add ½ cup water and cook covered till beans turn tender.

-- Add coconut, stir fry for a few minutes till coconut turns golden in color.
+- Add coconut, stir fry for a few minutes till coconut turns golden brown in color.

 - If the mixture is getting too dry sprinkle some water and stir fry.

-- Remove from the heat and serve with rice or chapati.
+- Remove the pan from the heat and serve along with rice or chapati.